-Wellbeing is feeling good, being good and doing good.
+Wellbeing is thinking well, doing well and being well.
 It is our ability to live well and function effectively while navigating the ups and downs of life.

 Our three-year Community Wellbeing Pilot Project in Break O’Day is helping people learn more about wellbeing and how to create more of it for themselves and others.